datanav/docs/best-practice.rst

 Data flow
 ^^^^^^^^^

 In Sesam data is collected, connected, enriched and transformed from the datasets formed from retrieving data from the source systems.
 This is done by compiling data from multiple datasets, transforming data into new data formats or standards, and adapting the data to new target systems.
 In this way, new values are created for the re-use and use of data.
-This is done in the global dataset where the main purpose is that one should not need to look up multiple datasets and compile data for each time one needs it, but rather make the connecting and enriching once and look up in one place.
+This is done in the global datasets where the main purpose is that one should not need to look up multiple datasets and compile data for each time one needs it.
+One should rather make the connecting and enriching once to avoid point-to-point integrations.

 Enrich data
 ^^^^^^^^^^^

-There are multiple ways to enrich the original source data, the most common one is to do a DTL transformation, a simple example would be to concatenate “firstname” and “lastname” into a new property called “name”.
+There are multiple ways to enrich the original source data.
+The most common one is to do a DTL transformation.
+A simple example would be to concatenate “firstname” and “lastname” into a new property called “name”.

-Another way to enrich data, is to derive it based on the original properties.
-One example of this can be a “map-coordinate” property that is stored in the coordinate system that Google uses, but the target system needs it in another coordinate system.
-This is achieved by calling a coordinate microservice, that returns one or more extra properties based on other coordinate systems.
+Another way to enrich data is to derive it based on the original properties.
+One example of this can be the “map-coordinate” property that is stored in the coordinate system that Google uses, but the target system needs it in another coordinate system.
+This could be achieved by calling a coordinate microservice that returns one or more extra properties based on other coordinate systems.

-Yet another example on how to enrich data is by adding mapping to the properties to support a corporate standard information model or simply mapping to a target system.
+Yet another example on how to enrich data is by adding mapping to the properties to support a corporate standard information model, or simply mapping to a target system.

-Doing these enrichments in a global pipe and storing the enriched data in the global dataset means that the enriched data will be available for future integrations and dataflows that might need the same enrichment.
+Doing these enrichments in a global pipe and storing the enriched data in the global dataset allows the enriched data to be available for future integrations and dataflows that might need the same enrichment.

 Output data (late binding)